mjs2430/design/content/saratoga/figcaption.md

 ---
-title: "figcaption"
+title: figcaption
-description: "Default styles for all media captions."
+description: Default styles for all media captions.
-level: "atom"
+level: atom

 ---
 All captions have the same style.
 The figcaption is used as a semantic wrapper and to keep the cascade as configurable as possible.

 #### example